input-output-hk/atala-prism/prism-backend/docs/node/operaions-lifecycle-in-node-service.md

 1. Every operation has its corresponding gRPC call: `CreateDID`, `UpdateDID`, `IssueCredentialBatch`, `RevokeCredentials`.
 2. In addition to this, we have a gRPC call for sending several operations at once: `PublishAsABlock`.

-After receiving operations in any of these calls, Node service forwards them to the `objectManagementService.publishAtalaOperations` method.
+After receiving operations in any of these calls, Node service forwards them to the `objectManagementService.sendAtalaOperations` method.

-## How publishAtalaOperations works
+## How sendAtalaOperations works

-`publishAtalaOperations(op: node_models.SignedAtalaOperation*): Future[List[AtalaOperationId]]`
+`sendAtalaOperations(op: node_models.SignedAtalaOperation*): Future[List[AtalaOperationId]]`

 This method does the following:
 - Accepts a list of [SignedAtalaOperation](https://github.com/input-output-hk/atala-prism-sdk/blob/master/protosLib/src/main/proto/node_models.proto#L147)